Gen II Capture Mechanics

 - Great Ball, Park Ball

 - C = R * 1.5

 - Master Ball

 - The formula isn't used; the capture automatically succeeds

 - Fast Ball

-- C = R * 4 if the Pokémon is Grimer, Tangela or Magnemite (they are only the first three of many Pokémon that may flee from battle in the games, but they appear to be the only ones affected by the Fast Ball); C = R otherwise
+- C = R * 4 if the Pokémon is Grimer, Tangela or Magnemite (they are only the first three of many Pokémon that may flee from battle in the games, but they're the only ones affected by the Fast Ball); C = R otherwise

 - Heavy Ball

 - C = R + 30 if the Pokémon weighs more than 307.2 kilograms (677.3 lbs); C = R + 20 if the Pokémon weighs less than that but more than 204.8 kilograms (451.5 lbs); C = R if the Pokémon weighs less than that but more than 102.4 kilograms (225.8 lbs); C = R - 20 otherwise